Cotalker/documentation/docs/documentation/client/basic_concepts.md

 ## Collection {#collection}
 <span className="hero__subtitle">A collection is like a database table.</span>

 A collection – sometimes referred to as a _property type_ – is a set of [elements](#elements) (_properties_).
-Collections – and their elements – have vast possibilites and permit organizing and connecting everything in the Cotalker environment.
+Collections – and their elements – have vast possibilities and permit organizing and connecting everything in the Cotalker environment.

 </div>
 <br/>